 - Aug 5-12

-- The glacier adventure: LeConte, Baird, and Dawes or Sawyer and South Sawyer
+- The glacier adventure: LeConte, Baird, Sawyer, and South Sawyer

 - Tlingit native culture on a private village tour of Kake

 - Look for wildlife—eagles, arctic terns, black and brown bears, sea otters, harbor seals, sea lions

 - Skiff through the iceberg waters of Tracy Arm

 - Hike on the terminal moraine of Baird Glacier